 - Organizations are finding cultural change hard

-- They have not had significant success at engaging their employees
+- Organizations have not had significant success at engaging their employees

-- They don’t have the bandwidth to prioritize employee communications—although they know doing so is important
+- Organizations don’t have the bandwidth to prioritize employee communications—although they know doing so is important

-Some insight from our behavioral and communication teams: if you can dial in communication, you can make change easier and increase employee engagement.
+This third one really jumped out to us.
+What we know from working in behavioral science and communications is if you can dial in communication, you can actually make change easier and increase employee engagement.

 Now you are probably thinking, “OK, great!
 But how do I do that!?”

-1. First, let them know what you’re sending immediately.
+1. Let them know what you’re sending immediately.

 Your employees are busy—they don’t have time for everything.
-It’s easy for your communications to get muddled in the backlog of all they receive daily.
+It’s easy for your communications to get muddled in the backlog daily emails.
 If they can identify the subject and urgency of the communication before they open it, you are more likely to get their attention.

 For instance, we recently designed a campaign that divided the client’s email communications into four categories: Action Required, Urgent, Information Update, and Chat.
 Each category aligned with the overall brand we had built but had its own color, icon, and messaging.
 The categories were designed to cascade information of varying levels of importance to the field so that employees knew instantly whether the email was a “drop everything and get on the phone” kind of message or a team barbecue announcement